joha1na/my-prose-app/README.md

 ## Contributing

 We welcome contributions to the My Prose App project!
-Here's how you can contribute:
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for detailed information.
+For code of conduct, see [Code of Conduct](CODE_OF_CONDUCT.md).

 ### Contribution Workflow